adamjolles/solidity-kubi/lectures/lecture-00/README.md

 [**3.
 Kovan Testnet**](https://kovan-testnet.github.io/website/)

-Kovan test networks can only be used by parity clients and hence won't be discussed or used in this book.
-Kovan another PoA (Proof of Authority) publicly accessible network; created and maintained by a consortium of Ethereum developers, this network can only be used by parity clients and therefore will not be utilized or discussed later on.
+Kovan is another PoA (Proof of Authority) publicly accessible network; created and maintained by a consortium of Ethereum developers, this network can only be used by parity clients and therefore will not be utilized or discussed later on.

 [**4.
 Goerli**](https://goerli.net)